Mew233/synergyy/README.md

 ### SynergyY

 SynergyY is an all-in-one package for drug synergy prediction.
-This package allows the user to conduct **unbiased** experiments to compare the prediction performance between reviewed methods.
+This package allows the user to conduct **standardized** experiments to compare the prediction performance between reviewed methods.

 The user can freely include new datasets, and select preferential cell/drug features to train the deep learning model.
 ****